rohanmarwah/Machine-Learning-Stanford/README.md

 # Machine-Learning-Stanford
 -Some of my work Using GNU Octave/MATLAB
--Small projects included in the Fundamental course by Andrew Ng(Coursera)
+-Small projects included in the Machine learning course by Andrew Ng.